 • Older bulls are of great importance with regards to suppressing musth and abnormal/aggressive behaviour in younger bulls (Slotow & van Dyk 2001).
 Their presence helps to maintain social stability and behavioural norms.

-• Older bulls are key members of a population’s social network.
+• Older bulls are vital members of a population’s social network.
 Older bulls are socially well-connected, interacting often and with many others.
 This indicates a high level of influence and leadership potential and demonstrates their importance as information sources for others (Chiyo et al. 2011).

 • Genetically, older bulls are also disproportionately important.
 Male reproductive dominance is determined by size, and size by age as elephant bulls grow throughout their life.
 Females prefer to mate with older bulls, and older bulls have more paternity success than younger males, with the number of calves fathered at a given age peaking between 45 and 53 years old (Hollister-Smith et al. 2007).

 • Chiyo, Patrick I., et al. (2011) Association patterns of African elephants in all-male groups: the role of age and genetic relatedness.
 Animal Behaviour 81.6: 1093-1099